SicroAtGit/RegEx-Engine/README.md

 - `Init()`<br>
 Creates a new RegEx engine and returns the pointer to the `RegExEngineStruc` structure.
 If an error occurred null is returned.

-- `AddNfa(*regExEngine, regExString$, regExId = 0)`<br>
+- `AddNfa(*regExEngine, regExString$, regExId = 0, regExModes = 0)`<br>
 Compiles the RegEx into a NFA and adds the NFA then to the NFAs pool in the RegEx engine.
 On success `#True` is returned, otherwise `#False`.
 A unique number can be passed to `regExId` to determine later which RegEx has matched.
+With the optional `regExModes` parameter it can be defined which RegEx modes should be activated at the beginning.

 - `CreateDfa(*regExEngine, clearNfa = #True)`<br>
 Creates a single DFA from the existing NFAs in the RegEx engine. `Match()` then always uses the DFA and is much faster.
 Because the NFAs are no longer used after this, they are cleared by default.
 The clearing can be turned off by setting `clearNfa` to `#False`.
 On success `#True` is returned, otherwise `#False`.
 If a DFA already exists, the DFA will be freed before creating a new DFA.